Loufe/GroundPenetratingRadar/README.md

+ # Ground Penetrating Radar
  #### A windows-based multi-threaded Minesweeper bot using screen capture and mouse hook technology.

 This project solves using only what's available visually in the Windows 7 Minesweeper.
 While still encountering the occaisonal bug, the bot is relatively steady and capable of solving at a breakneck pace.
 I predict with enough cycles roughly 25 second solve times are possible.